 The connection between Qixi Festival and Yue Lao is that many people believe that if they pray to Yue Lao during Qixi Festival, he will help them find their true love and bring them together with their destined partner.
 Some people even visit the Temple of Yue Lao on Qixi Festival to pray for love and marriage.

 In summary, while Qixi Festival is a celebration of the love story of the cowherd and the weaver girl, Yue Lao is a deity who is believed to help people find their true love and bring them together with their destined partner.
 Many people associate Qixi Festival with Yue Lao and pray to him for love and marriage during this festival.

 Qixi Festival vs. Valentine’s Day

-Unlike the Westernized Valentine’s Day that is celebrated on the 14th of February, the Chinese Qixi Festival is celebrated on the seventh day of the 7th month of the lunar calendar.
-Aside from that, the Qixi festival is based on a Chinese myth of bitter sweet love, whereas the west-based Valentine’s Day is a feast day honoring two Christian martyr’s but has been popularized as a day of celebrating love.
+Unlike the Westernized Valentine’s Day which is celebrated on the 14th of February, the Chinese Qixi Festival is celebrated on the seventh day of the 7th month of the lunar calendar.
+Aside from that, the Qixi festival is based on a Chinese myth of bitter-sweet love, whereas the west-based Valentine’s Day is a feast day honoring two Christian martyrs but has been popularized as a day of celebrating love.

 My name is Yelang, I love my country.
 I love Chinese history, Chinese cultureandChinese food, I want to share my story to friends all over the world.
 Truly, without any political bias, let you know my motherland.
 For this reason, I have traveled all over China's 20 + provinces and visited more than 100 + cities.
 At the same time, I read a lot of books and articles, and let you know through the website of sonofchina.
 At the same time, I hope to get to know friends all over the world and know different countries in the world through sonofchina.So, if you have any questions, please let me know.